Konijima/PZ-BaseMod/Client-Server-Concept/lua/client/MyModName/README.md

 > Client **entry** script for our mod.

+## ClientEvents.lua

+> Adds the Client Events defined into the config file.

 ## ServerModData.lua

 > Create and prepare the various Global ModData used by our mod. **(client-side)**